bobleesj/github-pages-with-docker/_posts/2025-03-03-math-writing-guide.md

-Within Text: If an equation is part of a sentence or ends a sentence, you should treat it as any other word in the sentence and use appropriate punctuation.

-## Math
+## Writing tips
-- Sentences shall not begin with a symbol
+- Do not start a sentence with a symbol.
-- No use of "if and only if"
 - Avoid "Clearly" "Obviously" to start a sentence.
-Use "It follows directly from this definition that", etc.

 Source:
 [Wikipedia:Manual of Style/Mathematics](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Mathematics#Writing_style_in_mathematics)